Substance Abuse Billing Services in Oregon

 Every OR payer has specific rules for substance abuse claims.
 Here's how we navigate them.

-Regence BlueCross BlueShield Substance Abuse Claims
+Regence BlueCross BlueShield of Oregon Substance Abuse Claims

-Regence BlueCross BlueShield processes the largest share of Oregon commercial substance abuse claims.
+Regence BlueCross BlueShield of Oregon processes the largest share of Oregon commercial substance abuse claims.
 We know their OR specific fee schedules, prior authorization requirements for substance abuse procedures, and their appeal timelines when claims are denied.
 Substance use disorder records require patient-specific consent for each disclosure, stricter than HIPAA.
 Billing transmissions must comply with Part 2 rules.

-Oregon Health Plan Substance Abuse Billing
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) Substance Abuse Billing

-Oregon Health Plan routes substance abuse patients through 4 managed care plans: AllCare, CareOregon, Health Share, and 1 more.
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) routes substance abuse patients through 14 managed care plans: AllCare Health (Southern Oregon), CareOregon (multi-region), Health Share of Oregon (Portland metro), and 11 more.
 Each MCO has its own substance abuse authorization and billing rules that we manage.

-Medicare (Noridian) Substance Abuse Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction F)) Substance Abuse Coverage

 Denial Prevention for Oregon Substance Abuse